cherryful/unocss-ui/packages/preset/README.md

 The preset for UnocssUI.
 It's used as style support for components and also as a standalone package.

+## Usage

+Default, it's included in `unocss-ui`, you don't need to install it again.

+For standalone usage, you can install it by:

 ```
 pnpm add -D @unocss-ui/preset
 ```